vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 ### Set storage account access key

-_(Optional) To integrate Velero with Azure using, you can use storage account key instead of service principal._
+_(Optional) To integrate Velero with Azure, you can use storage account key instead of service principal._

 1. Obtain your Azure Storage account access key: